COV 457 Deferred Compensation Plan

 - Roth (after-tax) contributions: You pay taxes on these contributions now and make tax-free withdrawals later, if certain criteria are met.

 The annual limit includes any voluntary contributions that Hybrid Retirement Plan members make to the Hybrid 457 Deferred Compensation Plan or another supplemental 457 plan through your employer.
-Any Roth or pre-tax contributions made to the Commonwealth of Virginia 457 Plan also count toward the limit.
+Any Roth or pre-tax contributions made to the COV 457 Deferred Compensation Plan also count toward the limit.

 SmartStep